shengyanli1982/gaze/README.md

 -   **Get**: Get the value of the variable.

 ### Callbacks

+`GAZE` triggers callback functions when a variable's value changes.
+For asynchronous callbacks, you can use goroutines within the callback function or place the value in a `channel` or `queue` for asynchronous processing.

 -   **OnSet**: The callback function is triggered when the variable's value is set and remains unchanged.
 -   **OnGet**: The callback function is triggered when the variable's value is accessed.